edith-labs/edith-labs.github.io/content/blog/what-are-student-loans/index.md

 Paying for school is hard.
 With tuition costs rising each year, it becomes harder and harder to make ends meet.
 Student loans are the main way to pay for higher education after exhausting financial aid, grants, and scholarships.

-There are generally three main components of a student loan:
+There are generally four main components of a student loan:
-* **Lender:** The lender is the one who gives money to pay for school, typically the government or a bank.
+* **Lender:** Typically the government or a bank, the lender is the one who gives money to pay for school.
 If the government is the lender, then it's a public student loan.
 If it's a bank, credit union, or online lender, it's a private student loan.
 * **Principal:** This is the amount you are borrowing.
 If you borrow $10,000 to pay for school, then the principal would be $10,000, and you would be paying that amount back plus interest.
-* **Interest rate:** This determines how much interest you pay on your loan, the cost of borrowing the money to pay for school.
+* **Interest rate:** This determine the additional amount you have to pay on top of paying back the principal.
+If you have a $10,000 loan with a 4% interest rate for one year, you would have to pay $400 as well as the $10,000 principal.
 * **Term:** The amount of time until you fully repay the principal.
 For student loans, this is typically 10 years.

 ### Example

 Let's say you take out a loan from the government with a principal of $10,000.
 The interest rate for a government loan issued between July 1, 2019, and July 1, 2020, is 4.53% with a term of 10 years.
 So what happens when you take out a student loan?

-Each month, you would make a loan payment.
-From each payment, part of it pays back the $10,000 principal and part of it pays the interest on the loan.
-The loan payment amount is determined by two components:
+You would make a monthly loan payment.
+Each loan payment has two components:
 * The amount of interest you owe each month as determined by your interest rate
 * The amount you need to pay back each month so the principal is zero by the end of the loan term

 In this case, you would pay about $103 per month for 10 years.
-Over time as you make the payments, the principal goes down, so the amount of interest you pay goes down.
+Since each payment reduces the principal owed, the amount of interest you pay also goes down with time.
+In the beginning of the loan payback, you'll be paying mostly interest.
+Near the end, you'll be mostly paying off the principal.
 As a result, more of your payment goes to paying off the principal as you make your payments.

 Over the life of the loan, you would pay $2,453.97 in interest.
 Let's look at how the first 4 payments break down in this example.